Updated on: February 3, 2025

-The events of the last two years have been hard for everybody.
-Covid-19, shut downs, fiery debates over public health policy and a general sense of anxiety among other things have left a lot of peoples nerves frayed.
+The events of the past several years have been hard for everybody.
+High turnover rates and health insurance premiums due to Covid-19, shut downs, fiery debates over public health policy and a general sense of anxiety among other things have left a lot of people’s nerves frayed and the hospitality industry a tight labor market.

 If you’re a restaurant owner, you probably have had a more intense and uncertain experience than most.
 The pandemic ravaged the food and beverage industry.
-Unfortunately, for those businesses that survived, the challenges haven’t stopped even as the pandemic winds down.
-Even in places where you are able to reopen your doors for business, you are probably having a very hard time filling positions at your restaurant.
+Unfortunately, for those businesses that survived, the challenges of the food service industry haven’t stopped even as the pandemic winds down.
+Even in places where restaurant operators can reopen the doors for business, you are probably having a very hard time filling positions at your restaurant.
 You’re not alone.
 There is a restaurant staff shortage in the country and it is making it difficult for restaurants to stay in business.

 So what’s given rise to this unprecedented restaurant labor shortage?
 Some have pointed to the increased benefits from the state given to unemployed workers during the pandemic.
 This is certainly a contributing factor.
 Between benefits from the federal and state governments, some workers make comparable amounts of money staying home as they do going to work.

 But there is much more to it than that.
 Labor recruitment and retention has been an issue for the food and beverage industry for some time and the challenge predates the pandemic.
-The pandemic and accompanying shutdown merely shook things up to the point that restaurant workers have been able to exit the industry with no intention of returning.
-The current restaurant staffing shortage is as much a result of people moving to new industries as it is workers staying home.
-The fact of the matter is, restaurant workers have a litany of grievances that have been overlooked for some time.
-Here are just a few examples.
+The pandemic and accompanying shutdown merely shook things up to the point that restaurant workers have been able to exit the industry with no intention of returning to their restaurant jobs.
+The ongoing labor shortage is as much a result of people moving to new industries as it is workers staying home.
+The fact of the matter is, restaurant workers have a litany of grievances about the state of restaurant jobs that have been overlooked for some time.
+Restaurant owners don’t have to be chief economists to solve the employee retention challenge.
+Knowing and addressing potential employees’ concerns is key to establishing your place in the food service industry during a persistent restaurant worker shortage.
+Learn from these examples.

 Why have workers left the restaurant industry?